knikharg/memcache-lite/README.md

 ##### Design Details -
 There are two parts to the system, the client and the server.
 While a server is listening on a port (5001), it can accept multiple client connections and serve multiple clients concurrently.
-The communication is achieved through socket programming, where a socket acts like an endpoint.
+Communication is achieved through socket programming, where a socket acts like an endpoint.
 Concurrency is achieved through multithreading.
-Once the server socket is created and the server is listening on the desired port, as a client connects to the port, the server accepts the connection, thus creating a new thread which is executed concurrently.
+Once the server socket is created and the server is listening on the desired port, as a client connects to the port, the server accepts the connection, thus creating a new thread which is executed.

 #### Design Decisions